Altinn/altinn-studio/src/studio/README.md

 npm run gulp-install-deps
 ```

-If you are using mac change the RepositoryLocation in src/studio/src/designer/backend/appsettings.json to
+On MacOS change the RepositoryLocation in src/studio/src/designer/backend/appsettings.json to

 ```cmd
   "ServiceRepositorySettings": {